justwaitfor-me/init/README.template.md

 ## Introduction

-Welcome to **YourProjectName**!
+Welcome to **{{project_name}}**!
 This project aims to [briefly describe the purpose and goals of the project].
 Whether you're here to contribute or use this software, you'll find everything you need to get started in this repository.

 ## Project Structure

 This project is organized in the following structure:

-YourProjectName/ ├── .github/ # GitHub workflows and CI/CD configuration │ └── workflows/ │ └── ci.yml # Basic GitHub Actions workflow ├── config/ # Configuration files for project setup ├── docs/ # Documentation files ├── src/ # Main source code directory ├── tests/ # Test files and test suite ├── scripts/ # Automation and utility scripts ├── README.md # Project description ├── LICENSE # License file for the project ├── .gitignore # Git ignore file for unnecessary files └── .env.example # Example environment file
+{{project_name}}/ ├── .github/ # GitHub workflows and CI/CD configuration │ └── workflows/ │ └── ci.yml # Basic GitHub Actions workflow ├── config/ # Configuration files for project setup ├── docs/ # Documentation files ├── src/ # Main source code directory ├── tests/ # Test files and test suite ├── scripts/ # Automation and utility scripts ├── README.md # Project description ├── LICENSE # License file for the project ├── .gitignore # Git ignore file for unnecessary files └── .env.example # Example environment file

 ### Explanation of Directories and Files